 I am not only saved by His death.
 I am also saved by His life!
 His life stands in the place of my life.
 Again, Jesus was treated as we deserve so we can be treated as he deserves.

 Key Thought: “Jesus takes our sins and gives us His righteousness.

-For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.
-2 Corinthians 5:21
+For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.
+2 Corinthians 5:21 NKJV

 Jesus took the punishment for my sins in which He had no share, so that I may have the reward of His righteousness in which I had no share.
 Jesus was treated the way I deserve to be treated so I may be treated the way He deserves to be treated.

 Key Thought: “Jesus gives us eternal life and then helps us to hate the sins we now love and to love the good things we now hate.”